Towards Building Multilingual Language Model for Medicine: Results

 In addition to comparing different LLMs, our study delves into the correlation between various automatic evaluation metrics and human preferences.
 This correlation analysis enables us to identify the most effective automatic metric for benchmarking purposes, thereby potentially eliminating the need for resource-intensive human evaluations in future research.
 We employ the Kendall rank correlation coefficient to measure the agreement between the rankings of each model's generated rationales by automatic metrics and human evaluations.
-The findings, illustrated in Figure~\ref{fig:comparison_and_correlation}b, indicate that GPT-4's evaluation results have the highest correlation with human judgments, with a $\tau$ value of 0.555.
+The findings, illustrated in Figure~\ref{fig:comparison_and_correlation}b, indicate that GPT-4's evaluation results have the highest correlation with human judgments, with a $\tau$ value of 0.660.
 However, it's important to note that GPT-4's ratings, while highly correlated, are relative and not easy to scale for evaluating newly introduced models.
-Among the absolute automatic metrics, ROUGE-1 emerged as the most reliable indicator, demonstrating a $\tau$ value of 0.512.
-For BLEU-based metrics, BLEU-1 proved to be the most predictive.
-Consequently, we advocate for the use of ROUGE-1 and BLEU-1 as benchmarks for assessing the rationale capabilities of newly introduced LLMs on MMedBench in subsequent studies.
+Among the absolute automatic metrics, BERT Score emerged as the most reliable indicator, demonstrating a $\tau$ value of 0.538.
+Consequently, we advocate for the use of Bert Score as benchmark for assessing the rationale capabilities of newly introduced LLMs on MMedBench in subsequent studies.